RouHim/althttpd-docker/README.md

 [![Docker Hub pulls](https://img.shields.io/docker/pulls/rouhim/althttpd.svg)](https://hub.docker.com/r/rouhim/althttpd)
 [![Docker Hub size](https://img.shields.io/docker/image-size/rouhim/althttpd)](https://hub.docker.com/r/rouhim/althttpd)

-This project provides a container with the size of 144kB, which is able to serve a static website.
+A 'from scratch' container with a compressed size of 64 KB which is able to serve a static website, powered by [althttpd](https://sqlite.org/althttpd/doc/trunk/althttpd.md).

 ## Motivation
 I really like the approach of althttpd to provide an extremely small and simple application that has only one task, but does it in the simplest and best way.